preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 *******************
 A process that no longer is used can be archived, so it's not shown in the main list.
 Use the "Archive" button when editing the process.

+**Note!** An archived process can never be published.
+A published process is automatically unpublished when you select to archive the process.

 .. image:: archive-button.png

 A list of archived processes can be reached by clicking the link "Archived processes" in the main list, see above.